Characters: Worm Worldwide Threats

 open/close all folders

 First appearing in 1992, the Endbringers have been unsystematically wrecking human civilization ever since.
 They are, in fact, nearly the one and only thing which will cause heroes and villains to team up to fight.
 Each of them attacks roughly once a year, and never at the same time.
-It is theorized that Eidolon was subconsciously creating them
+It is theorized that Eidolon was subconsciously creating them.
+Wildbow has recently confirmed that without Cauldron they would not exist, which probably confirms Eidolon created them

 .
 Starting in Cockroaches, the Endbringers have begun imprinting on various human factions and listening to orders.
 Some of them, anyway.
 All surviving Endbringers went dormant with Scion's death, but the Simurgh is active again as of Teneral e.5